pragmint/open-practices/practices/open-telemetry-practice.md

 - You're a developer who needs to keep systems operational and performant.
 - You're a QA who needs to ensure changes don't introduce systemic failures.
 - You're a product leader who needs to track how various changes (or experiments) are affecting the user experience.
-- You’re an engineering leader focused on improving system reliability and creating fast feedback loops to understand system health and the impact of every change.
+- You're an engineering leader focused on improving system reliability and creating fast feedback loops to understand system health and the impact of every change.

 ## How to Gain Traction

 ### Secure a Champion From Leadership

 Every successful OpenTelemetry rollout begins with executive sponsorship.
 Adopting the OTel standard often requires significant time and budget, and it means competing with other organizational priorities.
 So, a shift toward OTel may face cultural resistance.
 It's helpful to have a leader who can connect the work to measurable business goals and clear obstacles when resistance appears.
-Use [Alibaba’s OpenTelemetry journey](/resources/tech/otel/alibaba-opentelemetry-journey.md) as a reference point; it helps leaders understand both the early friction and the long-term payoff of adopting a shared telemetry standard.
+Use [Alibaba's OpenTelemetry journey](/resources/tech/otel/alibaba-opentelemetry-journey.md) as a reference point; it helps leaders understand both the early friction and the long-term payoff of adopting a shared telemetry standard.

 ### Form a Small Cross-Functional Team